Why did Queen Elizabeth I have so many Portraits Painted?

 Thomas Seymour hoped to marry Elizabeth but she wisely ignored his letters and advances.
 He was accused of treason and executed in 1549.

 Elizabeth saw little of her brother, Edward, while he was king and was rarely invited to court.
 She spent much of her time studying at Hatfield.
-After her brother died in 1553, John Dudley, Duke of Northumberland, made Jane Grey Queen.
+After her brother died in 1553, John Dudley, Duke of Northumberland, made Lady Jane Grey Queen.
 However, the people rebelled and supported the accession of Elizabeth’s half-sister, Mary.

 Queen Mary I

-Mary I, Catholic daughter of King Henry VIII and Catherine of Aragon, restored Catholicism to England.
-Knowing that Protestant Elizabeth would be a focus for Protestant rebellions against her rule, she had Elizabeth imprisoned in the Tower of London.
 A month earlier Lady Jane Grey had been executed at the Tower.
 Elizabeth also knew that her mother had been imprisoned in the Tower before her execution.
 One can only imagine how the 21 year old Elizabeth must have felt as she was taken by armed guard to the Tower.

 Elizabeth I and Propaganda

-When Elizabeth became Queen in 1558 she needed to win the support of her people; Catholics, Protestants, and those who believed that a woman could not rule a country by herself.
+When Elizabeth became Queen in 1558 she needed to win the support of all her people; Catholics, Protestants, and those who believed that a woman could not rule a country by herself.
 One of the best ways for a monarch to win support was by making a royal progress.
-The monarch and court toured the country staying at noble houses to show themselves to the people.
+During a progress, the monarch and court toured the country staying at noble houses to show themselves to the people.
 Elizabeth knew that she had many Catholic enemies who believed that she should not be Queen and that she should be replaced by Catholic Mary Queen of Scots.
 The events of her childhood and early adulthood would have made her extremely wary of people, especially men in power.

 Knowing that it was not safe for her to travel around the country, Elizabeth chose to show herself to the people through portraits.
 At intervals throughout her reign she allowed portraits to be painted that would persuade people that she was a strong, pure and magnificent ruler.
 These paintings were then copied and distributed throughout the country.